WilderDan/personal-site/_posts/2024-08-23-new-post-script.md

 category: etc
 ---

-Made a script for creating new posts.
+I made a script for simplifying creating new posts for this website.

+From the project root directory:

-Run `./scripts/new-post <title>` from project root directory.
+`./scripts/new-post <title>`

-This will a create a file `YYYY-MM-DD-<title>.md` in the `_posts` directory.
+This will a create a new file named `YYYY-MM-DD-<title>.md` in the `_posts` directory.
+It sets some default values in the front matter block.
-It will also open the file in VSCodium.
-Fill in the category and write your post.
+It then opens the file in the editor specified by the environment variable, `$EDITOR`.

+Specify a category in the front matter block.
+Optionally, specify a title if you don't want the default extracted from filename.
+Write the post contents below using Markdown.
+Save.
+Test locally.
+Commit.
+Push.
+GitHub will automatically build and deploy changes to live site.